 The Bottom Line about Recording Zoom Meetings with Loom

-While we know that there are many applications like Loom that let users record their Zoom meetings, we like Loom because it gives users full control over how long they want their videos to be recorded for, rather than limiting it.
+While we know that there are many screen recorder applications like Loom that let users record audio and video from their Zoom meetings, we like Loom because it gives users full control over how long they want their videos to be recorded for, rather than limiting it.

-Additionally, since Loom is an extension installed directly into Chrome as well as a desktop app for both PC and Mac, screen recording is simple and can be done in seconds.
+Additionally, since Loom is an extension installed directly into Chrome as well as a desktop app for both PC and Mac, using this screen recording app is simple and can be done in seconds.

 It’s best to use the recordings for personal use only and delete it when it is no longer needed.

 Will Zoom know if I screen record?

 If you’re using a third-party app for Zoom meeting recording, then Zoom will not be able to detect screen recording.
 If you’re using the in-built recording feature of Zoom, then participants will get a notification when you start/stop recording.

 Can I record a Zoom meeting inside the Zoom app without the host’s permission?